 Need more materials to add rigor to your Halloween lesson plans?

-Check out this lesson for “The Feather Pillow,” a truly creepy story by Horatio Quiroga, a master of suspense who will forever change the way our students look at their pillows and mattresses.
+Check out this lesson for “The Feather Pillow,” a truly creepy story by Horacio Quiroga, a master of suspense who will forever change the way our students look at their pillows and mattresses.

 Or have some creative fun with Micro-Fiction, where students write two-sentence stories in four genres – drama, romance, sci fi, and (of course!) horror.